zenvia/zenvia-openapi-spec/spec/tags/content-types.md

 ## Carousel

-This is very similar to a [card](#section/Card), except this is a horizontally scrollable sequence of them, with a few diferences and limitations.
+This is very similar to a [card](#section/Card), except it's a horizontally scrollable sequence of them, with a few differences and limitations.

 More details may be found below.